 SECTION 1.
 FISCAL YEAR

-The fiscal year of the Association shall be from November 1st through October 31.
+The fiscal year of the Association shall be from July 1st through June 30th of the following year.

 SECTION 2.
 BUDGETARY LIMITATIONS